shihch/flink-practice/flink/Readme2.md

 sbt "flink/test"
 ```
 logback to provide logging facility.
 Some configuration properties are in the src/main/resources/job.properties.
+Use "twindow_time*" properties to adjust tumbling window size.

 ### Design Review